maxitromer/wootic/README.md

 ### How to update Wootic?

 Use this:

 https://github.com/afragen/github-updater

-### Questions, Ideas or Problems
+### Questions, Ideas or Problems?

-If you have questions, find a bug or have a new idea for the plugin just write it in the `issues` section.
+Just write it IN A DETAILED AND COMPRENSIVE WAY in the `Issues` section.